 Believe it or not but the difference is tremenodus.
 I don't know what is exactly the mechanism here.
 All I can say that when I use Driver "radeon" the GRASS edit is so slow that is technically impossible to use it for real life digitizing.
 When I switch to Driver "fglrx" the pace is OK tough.

 I should mention that until recently (ie. before Ubuntu Dapper) I've been using always the "fglrx" driver, because it was the only driver for ATI cards that provided hardware 3D acceleration (in past the open source "radeon" driver was very poor for 3D).
 However, when in Dapper new, 3D accelerated version of "radeon" was shipped, and it performed very well in glxgears, I decided to quit the propriarty "fglrx".
 And I didn't see any side effects that would trigger my attention until this obvious, unberable sluggishnes of GRASS Edit (and of the area measure tool) in QGIS.
 As the QGIS version I noticed the problem for was 0.8, and I never had the problem in 0.7/QT3, I blamed that on...
 QGIS or QT4.
 Now knowing all that drivers stuff I should try 0.7 with "radeon" and "fglrx" and see what happens.
 If time allows I will, but not very soon.

 You decide to close the bug or not.
 I just can't say if this is a bug in the "radeon" driver, XORG, QT or QGIS.
 But I do see that GRASS Edit is way to slow for normal work with driver "radeon" and OK with "fglrx".
 And I can reproduce this pattern on two laptops with ATI Mobile graphics - my is the X700 model and the other is X600.

-#16 Updated by anonymous - almost 14 years ago
+#16 Updated by anonymous - about 15 years ago

 I had enough time to sort this thing for good today.
 Final notes: